 Let’s look at a real-world application of our package management feature.
 I demonstrate why the use of libraries arises in this financial services application.

 I want to analyze a really interesting dataset from Deutsche Boerse.
-The dataset contains minute-level, stock-level data from 2017-06-24 to 2018-04-26 for stocks traded on the the Eurex and Xetra trading systems.
-Here is the url of data for more information:
+The dataset contains minute-level, stock-level data from 2017-06-24 to 2018-04-26 for stocks traded on the Eurex and Xetra trading systems.
+Here is the URL of data for more information:

 3.1 Deutsche Boerse Dataset